backlineint/real-world/hexo/source/_drafts/Raw-Notes.md

 * In a the future / in a perfect world, Pattern Lab would be an external submodule that could completely live on its own.
 * Not using a Drupal Pattern Lab Starter Kit Theme

-## Section 3 - Streamlining the Process
+## Section 3 - Taking the pain out of data mapping

 * I went way overboard in mapping in Twig Templates - don't be like me.
 * Maybe this needs to be broken out into different sections - streamlining the process / mapping just the date you need...